phillipian/upload-automation/README.md

 - Check and publsih all posts (the script will make them drafts)
 - Upload editorial and multilingual manually

+- Docker:
+  - docker create -it --name container upload_container
-- Docker: docker cp /Volumes/Phillipian/Phillipian/Spring-2019/4-12/digital/ container:/imgs
+  - docker cp /Volumes/Phillipian/Phillipian/Spring-2019/4-12/digital/ container:/imgs
   - docker exec -it container /bin/bash
   - To check status, use Kitematic (if you are Alex) and use docker ps -a (if you are not)
 ### Jobs